-The papers of New York artist Philip Pearlstein measure 34.1 linear feet and date from circa 1940 to 2008.
+The papers of New York artist Philip Pearlstein measure 31.8 linear feet and 16.68 GB and date from circa 1940 to 2008.
 The collection is comprised of biographical material, correspondence, interviews and transcripts, writing projects and lectures, personal business records, printed material, three scrapbooks, photographs and moving images, documentary production material, digital records, sound and video recordings, and motion picture film that documents Pearlstein's career as a painter and educator.

 Audiotapes, CDs and digital files: an ongoing project to interview and preserve the memories of people important in the jazz world, including jazz musicians, singers, dancers, producers, arrangers, and others.
 A list of interviewees and interviewers follows.
 The following is a list of the individuals who conducted the interviews.
 1. Brown, Anthon...